rustwasm/rustwasm.github.io/_posts/2018-10-24-multithreading-rust-and-wasm.md

 is* on the web.

 > As a side note, this is one of the awesome aspects of Rust and Cargo.
 It took
-> no time at all to find a raytracer, integrate it, and compile it to wasm and
+> no time at all to find a raytracer, integrate it, compile it to wasm, and
-> running in a browser.
+> run in a browser.

 With raytracing (or at least how this raytracer worked) it's an embarassingly parallel task as all pixels of an image are rendered entirely independently of